 Interested in becoming a member?
-Membership is $30 for individual members / $75 for corporates or institutions.
-If you’d like to join the LHP please click here.
+By joining the Labour History Project you will be supporting the promotion of working-class history, receive the LHP Bulletin three times a year, and keep up-to-date with the latest news, reviews and events.
+Membership is $30 for individual members or $75 for corporates or institutions.
+If you’d like to join please click here.